Louisiana’s Mitch Landrieu tapped by Biden to oversee infrastructure law - NewsBreak

 Landrieu joins former U.S. Rep. Cedric Richmond of Louisiana in the Biden administration.
 Richmond, a Democrat and New Orleans native who is a senior adviser to the president, served as the national co-chairman of the Biden campaign.

-The post Louisiana’s Mitch Landrieu tapped by Biden to oversee infrastructure law appeared first on Florida Phoenix .
+The post Louisiana’s Mitch Landrieu tapped by Biden to oversee infrastructure law appeared first on New Jersey Monitor .

 Comments / 0